RaspberryPiFoundation/scratch-curriculum/en-GB/chatbot/index.md

 ## Activity Checklist { .check }

-+ Before you start making your chatbot, you need to decide on it's personality. __Think about__:
++ Before you start making your chatbot, you need to decide on its personality. __Think about__:
 	+ What is their name?
 	+ Where do they live?
 	+ Are they happy? serious? funny? shy? friendly?